-Our methodology is based on the principles of Value-Based Health Care, which revolves around maximising patient care outcomes and then designing this very best care as efficiently as possible.
+Our methodology is based on the principles of Value-Based Health Care, which revolves around maximising patient care outcomes and designing this care as efficiently as possible.
 Important questions we ask ourselves include: "Can we make the procedure less stressful for patients?", "Which surgical technique is least likely to cause complications?", and "Does this activity contribute to the patient's quality of life?
 By seeking answers to these questions, we work towards creating an efficiently organised care process that delivers the best possible results and is fully tailored to patients' needs.